Sales Tax in Los Angeles County Just Went Up: Here’s What You Need to Know

 A Note from Find Your Vision

 As a nonprofit dedicated to uplifting entrepreneurs and underrepresented voices, we know that policy changes impact real people.
-That’s why we’re committed to keeping you informed—and ready—with the tools, context, and community you need to keep growing.
+That’s why we’re committed to keeping you informed, and ready, with the tools, context, and community you need to keep growing.

 Have questions about how this sales tax increase may affect your business?